NicholasSynesi/data-analytics-power-bi-report204/README.md

 ![Alt text](images/image-3.png)

-Next was the top 20 customers table, which shows which customers have contributed most to the revenue for the company.
+Then was the top 20 customers table, which shows which customers have contributed most to the revenue for the company.
 These were the columns I used:

 ![Alt text](images/image-4.png)